 Sharjah also likes to call itself the UAE’s cultural capital, though this title is currently under threat as Abu Dhabi builds a museum complex worthy of any city in the world (including the first Louvre outside Paris and the third Guggenheim after New York and Bilbao).

-But take this short cross-border trip and you can discover the Sharjah Museum of Islamic Civilisation, or visit the Sharjah Heritage Museum with its five galleries explaining everything you need to know about how people in the UAE live.
+Take this short cross-border trip and you can discover the Sharjah Museum of Islamic Civilisation.
+You can also visit the Sharjah Heritage Museum with its five galleries explaining everything you need to know about how people in the UAE live.

 You’ll eat well here, too, though given the number of Indians, Pakistanis and Bangladeshis who work in Sharjah, you won’t be surprised that some of the best restaurants are subcontinental (the Indian cuisine at Gazebo comes highly recommended).

-If your idea of fun is being strapped into a Jeep with its tyres deflated so your driver can leap over perilously sloped sand mountains, narrowly missing the 4×4 in front (or behind), then form a queue.
+If your idea of fun is being strapped into a Jeep with its tyres deflated so your driver can leap over perilously sloped sand mountains, narrowly missing the 4×4 in front (or behind), then this should certainly be on your list of the top things to do in Dubai.
 Evening is the usual time for “dune-bashing” but cruise passengers will probably need to book a morning tour (top tip: skip breakfast unless you want to see it twice).

 A Venetian jeweller – and contemporary of Shakespeare – was the first Westerner to note that the best pearls came from this part of the world.
 Long before the discovery of oil or the development of a tourist industry, this precious harvest sustained the economy of the entire coastline.
 But as romantic as it sounds, pearl-diving was a harsh existence.
 Boys were inducted around the age of nine, taught how to hold their breath, and sent underwater to collect as many oysters as they could carry.